Yews to Eucalypts

 IMG_4350

-Whilst there are no buildings or evidence of buildings there are some markers to identify where these were located.
+Whilst there are no remaining settlement buildings there are some markers to identify where these were located.

-The final exit party boarded the Ocean and embarked for Risdon Cove, Van Diemen’s Land in May of 1804.
-Robert was aboard for this trip.
+The settlement was finalised in May 1804.
+The final boarding party embarking on the Ocean for Risdon Cove in Van Diemen’s Land.
+Robert Hay was aboard this trip.

 first settlement at port phillip memorial wall plaque